-Police control room numbers have been prominently displayed on all coaches in trains passing through the Secunderabad station, among others.
+Police control room numbers have been prominently displayed on all coaches in trains passing through the Secunderabad station, as also other railway stations.

-Police booked the accused under Section 354 (assault or criminal force to woman with intent to outrage her modesty) of the IPC and arrested.
+Police booked the accused were booked under Section 354 (assault or criminal force to woman with intent to outrage her modesty) of the IPC and arrested.

 Officials say 26-year-old Vijay Kumar, an air-conditioner attendant on the Dakshin Express, was nabbed by the Macherial railway police at Ramagundam railway station for trying to outrage the modesty of a co-passenger while she was going to the washroom.

 In another case, 36-year-old teacher Muthu Kumar of Tamil Nadu’s Nagapattinam district, was caught at Khammam when tried to molest a 24-year-old passenger.

 The incident happened while the duo was travelling on the Grand Trunk Express from New Delhi to Chennai.

 Secunderabad Railway Superintendent of Police M. Kantha Rao said several steps were being taken to ensure the safety of passengers, especially that of women.